-1872: Beloved local eccentric/crank Emperor Joshua Norton I bans use of the word “Frisco.”
-Or not: See the sidebar below.
+1872: Beloved local eccentric/crank Emperor Joshua Norton I supposedly bans use of the word “Frisco.”
+(See below.)

 1877: The Dictionary of Americanisms says that “Frisco” is used “throughout California.”

 The Emperor strikes back

 Emperor Norton supposedly declared “Frisco” off-limits with this 1872 decree: